usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 ---

 {% footnotes %}

 {% fnbody 1 %}
+The official version of the IFR is published in the Federal Register at 91 FR 20902 (April 20, 2026).
+{% endfnbody %}

+{% fnbody 2 %}
 This link directs users to a webpage that includes a pop-up window saying this version of WCAG 2.1 is "outdated."
 For purposes of the rule, you should ignore that banner.
 The version of WCAG 2.1 that is linked here is the version that your public entity will have to meet under the rule.
 {% endfnbody %}

-{% fnbody 2 %}
+{% fnbody 3 %}
 A special district government is a public entity---other than a county, municipality, township, or independent school district---allowed by state law to provide to one function or a limited number of designated functions with enough independence to be a separate government.
 For more information about special district governments, see subsection D under "How calculate the population of your state or local government for purposes of figuring out your compliance deadline."
 {% endfnbody %}
 {% endfootnotes %}